DalsinJr/moviesBattle/README.md

 GET  /h2-console - Access the H2 database console.

 POST /auth/login        - Login into the App
-POST /auth/register - Register a new user into the App GET  /match - Retrieve a valid match for the logged user POST /match/{movieId} to vote for a movie
+POST /auth/register     - Register a new user into the App GET  /match             - Retrieve a valid match for the logged user POST /match/{movieId}   - Vote for a movie
-POST /match/finish to finish the match for the logged user GET  /ranking - Retrieve the ranking of matches
+POST /match/finish      - Finish the match for the logged user GET  /ranking           - Retrieve the ranking of matches
 ```

 ## Database